 The Nationals in Torbay was a sunny light wind event hosted by the dedicated race team at the friendly Brixham YC.
 The results of the Nationals are non-discardable for the Travellers Trophy, to encourage participation and also recognizing that this event is the main opportunity for all UK Finn sailors and indeed overseas competitors to race together.
 Several U23’s returned to sail in the Nationals, taking the top two spots overall, with James Skulczuk winning the National Champion title from Callum Dixon.

 The Inland Championships at Oxford Sailing Club also served as the 2019 Classic Finn National Championship.
 With several Classics on display, Peter Blick proved to be the Classic Finn Champion for 2019.

 Unfortunately the penultimate event of the series organised by Highcliffe Sailing club which was due to be sailed in Christchurch Bay had to be cancelled due to exceptional high winds and rough seas.
 They have kindly offered to host another event in 2021.

 So to the final event, the UK Masters championship and Open at Warsash, on the Hamble River.
 Racing was held off Hill Head in the Solent. with four races concluded on the Saturday before 35 knot winds on the Sunday forced an early finish to the series.

-For 2020, we hope to widen the series to new venues, offer a discounted entry fees to sailors who ‘buddy up’ and double trail together to TT series events.
-The BFA also plans to institute a Club Championship trophy for the best combined scores across all the age categories at the National Championships at Hayling Island.
+For 2021, we hope to widen the series to new venues and the BFA also plans to institute a Club Championship trophy for the best combined scores across all the age categories at the National Championships in Torbay.